Tier 2 (General) visas UK

 - They have obtained a primary degree in medicine or dentistry from a recognised UK;

 - They do not have any condition restricting such employment.

 - Conditions of Stayv

 Applicants under the Tier 2 (General) visa will have the following conditions attached to their leave:

 - No recourse to public funds;

 - You must not own more than 10% of your sponsor’s shares, if the sponsor is a limited company, unless you are applying under Tier 2 (Intra-Company Transfer);

-- Applicant cannot take employment, except:
+- The applicant cannot take employment, except:

 - working for the sponsor in the job recorded on your Certificate of Sponsorship; and

 - supplementary employment; and